At Tomorrow.io, the Space & Sensors team is pushing the boundaries of satellite hardware, advancing weather intelligence to new heights.

 - Troubleshooting and managing FPGA systems

-- Writing firmware that enables the unique capabilities for ARENA
+- Writing firmware that enables unique capabilities for our ARENA system

 - Ensuring reliability in space environments

-“Every problem is a hard problem, we’re not in the space of ‘this has been done before,’ we are really revolutionizing and figuring things out as we go, and that involves a slew of challenges,” he says.
+“Every problem is a hard problem,” notes a team member.
+“We’re not in the space of ‘this has been done before.’
+We are really revolutionizing and figuring things out as we go, and that involves a slew of challenges.”

 Emma Watson, Systems Engineer, Microwave Sounding